 „To have company“ means that you are not alone, that you share yourself and your place with others.
 Damaged Goods is a constantly shifting identity, always redefining itself and searching for contexts.
 I think if you want to explore new territory you have to allow yourself to go to unfamiliar places.
 The company reconfigures from project to project, though I usually work with some dancers for more than one show.
 I like to create an open structure where dancers are independent and have the opportunity to do their own work and that of other artists.
 I think it feeds them and consequently the work.
 All these different people passing through change and shape the work’s nature.” - Meg Stuart.

-In 1991 the Klapstuk Festival Leuven presented Meg Stuart's work for the first time in Europe.
+In 1991, Klapstuk festival in Leuven (B) presented Meg Stuart's work for the first time in Europe.
 The full-length new production Disfigure Study was highly acclaimed in Belgium and beyond.
-She presented her second piece, No Longer Readymade in 1993 at the Klapstuk Festival which toured extensively and launched her artistic career in Europe.
-Inspired by the artistic climate in Belgium and interested in creating her own structure to support her artistic projects, Meg Stuart founded her company in Brussels in 1994.
+Her second performance, No Longer Readymade (1993), toured extensively and launched her artistic career in Europe.
+Inspired by the artistic climate in Belgium and interested in creating her own structure through which to develop artistic projects, Stuart founded Damaged Goods in Brussels in 1994.

 © Damaged Goods — firstname.lastname@example.org — +32 (0)2.513.25.40